LPCIC/coq-elpi/README.md

 [coq-lib](coq-lib.elpi).

 The files [elpi-command](elpi-command.elpi) and [elpi-tactic](elpi-tactic.elpi)
-define which `.elpi` files are atomatically accumulated when one defines a command or a tactic.
+define which `.elpi` files are automatically accumulated when one defines a command or a tactic.

 The [engine](engine) directory contains an (experimental) elaborator for Coq